 This dramatic change in your diet causes your body to move into the state of “ketosis” which is when your body moves from burning the carbs you’re in taking for energy, to burning the fat on your body for energy.
 If anyone remembers in their high school nutrition class, fat, by definition, is stored energy.
 Carbohydrates, by definition are a measure of energy and one of the easiest sources of energy.
 So, when you begin the diet and your body is no longer in taking “easy” sources of energy, such as carbs and sugars, it switches over to burning fat.

 This diet is SO popular now because many celebs do it (Kourtney Kardashian, Halle Berry, anyone in California, etc.) and because it is effective.
 It is also used as a cure for many autoimmune and diabetic issues.

 Of all the diet’s I have tried, and many at that, this has been the fastest and most successful (when I am doing it correctly) by far.
 It really depends on the individual, but on average it takes three days to get into ketosis.
 On the afternoon of the third day is when I test positive for ketosis and then after that, its smooth sailing.

 Lol JK.
 It is most definitely NOT smooth sailing.
 Once again, it depends on the individual, but for someone who ate convenient/processed foods all the time, the change was difficult, primarily because I had to start cooking my own food more and force myself to drink more water.

 Luckily, humans are one of the most adaptable creatures on this earth, so adapting to this diet has not been so terrible for me after the first few days.
 The start, however, can be very challenging at times, especially when the people around you are not on the diet and order pizza and you can smell it from your bedroom.

-Important: If you have a history with high cholesterol, this might not be the diet for you due to it’s high fat intake.
+Important: If you have a history of high cholesterol, this might not be the diet for you due to its high fat intake.
 However, it can be altered to fit your diet and medical needs.